-With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move there.
+With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move to the Big Apple.

-While it's true that there are many unique and exciting things about moving to New York City, there are also downsides when the initial shine wears off and the grind of day-to-day life begins.
+While it's true that there are many unique and exciting things about moving to New York City, there are also downsides when the initial shine wears off and the grind of day-to-day life sets in.

 Lifestyle in New York City